 AnalytixLabs is one of the premier Data Analytics Institutes specializing in training individuals and corporates to gain industry-relevant knowledge of Data Science and its related aspects.
 It is led by a faculty of McKinsey, IIT, IIM, and FMS alumni who have a great level of practical expertise.
 Being in the education sector for a long enough time and having a wide client base, AnalytixLabs helps young aspirants greatly to have a career in Data Science.

 Time to address the elephant in the room.
-This article will take you through the basics of big data technologies, types of technologies in play, top techniques and tools to implement, and will answer a few commonly asked questions.
+This article will take you through the basics of big data tools and technologies, types of technologies in play, top techniques to implement, and will answer a few commonly asked questions.

 There is a large number of technologies that constitute big data technologies.
 While these technologies are distinct from each other, all these technologies involve dealing with a huge amount of data i.e. Big Data.
 When you sit to study the big data architecture, you will see how vast it is and how little you might know.